Kenmac589/lab-analysis/analysis-notes/kinematic_analysis.md

 ## 1yrDTRnoRosa M2 postDTX

+- Using 2, 11, 18
 - 0.100 non --> 2 and 3
+    - Got more faith in 2
 - 0.100 per --> 6 to 15
+    - vid 10 MoS around 5 seconds indicative that a fall just occurred.
+        - Like straight negative value kind of after the fact.
+        - Is there a threshold?
     - vid 11 is pretty solid
     - investigate vid 14 for potential fall
     - vid 17 definitely noisy but saved